 With an eagerness to please and a loving nature, they make wonderful companions and are always ready to be pampered.

-Miniature Dog Breeds - The Line-up
+21 Miniature Toy Dog Breeds

 You've probably noticed that miniature breeds always turn heads and get a smile.
 Their confident demeanor combined with cheeky sweet appearances makes them real attention getters - rightfully so, of course!

 If you like to travel with your pet, the miniature breeds are easy to take along.
 And, after all, no pampered pooch expects to stay home alone!

 Most toy breeds can fit into airline qualified carriers, so you can happily